Social media can be overwhelming for church leaders.

 Clarifying what you’re going to share on social media will help you to focus and keep you from chasing multiple rabbit trails or sharing the same thing every single day.

-For your church, there are many ideas to consider sharing:
+For your church, there are many ideas to consider sharing on social media:

 - Quotes from pastors or theologians